 The agreed objective of the Social Protection Floor Initiative is to support policies and activities that extend countries' social protection systems and basic social services in line with the needs of their population, especially poor and vulnerable groups, through an integrated approach that responds to the current crisis contexts as well as to countries' longer-term development needs and perspectives.
 The related working definition of the social protection floor was agreed as guarantees that secure the availability and provision of and effective access to an essential level of quality social protection goods and services to all.
 On the supply side, this includes availability of quality health services, education services, water, sanitation, housing, food, and life- and asset-saving information.
 On the demand side, people are empowered to access these services through rights-based entitlements of in-kind or cash transfers.
-A key aspect of the social protection floor (SPF) concept is the holistic approach of looking simultaneously at supply- and demand-side factors for a range of social protection goods and services across the life cycle and for all population groups.
-This does not mean that countries should immediately start to establish schemes for all target groups and elements of the floor.
-Rather, a careful analysis of capacities, needs and existing schemes already in place will enable a rationalization of the policymaking process for a gradual building up of the social protection floor.
+A key aspect of the social protection floor (SPF) concept is the holistic approach of looking simultaneously at supply- and demand-side factors for a range of social protection goods and services should immediately start to establish schemes for all target groups and elements of the floor.
+Rather, a careful analysis of capacities, needs and existing schemes already in place will enable a rationalization of the policy-making process for a gradual building up of the social protection floor.
 The holistic approach is intended to facilitate the prioritization and sequencing of the different elements of the floor.